lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

     *   **FR2.4 (Confirmation DM):** Bot sends confirmation DM to proposer: "Understood.
 Your proposal ID is `[proposal_id]`.
 It will be posted to the channel '[Channel Name/ID]' shortly.
 If you think of more context to add later, you can always DM me: `/add_proposal_context <proposal_id> <URL or paste text>`."
 (Channel name/ID included for clarity in multi-channel scenarios).
     *   **FR2.5 (Adding Context - Proposer - Later or if initial offer declined):** `/add_proposal_context <proposal_id> <URL or paste text OR trigger chat>` (DM)
         *   Allows proposer to upload a document, paste text, or engage in a short chat with the bot to add context to their specific proposal *after* initial creation or if they initially declined to add context.
         *   This content is processed (chunked, embedded) and stored, linked to the `proposal_id` in the `Document` table, for use in RAG when users ask about this proposal.
 If text is from chat, `source_url` in `Document` table might indicate "proposer_chat_context".
+The full text content is also stored directly for later viewing.

 **5.3.
 Proposal Broadcasting & Interaction**
     *   **FR3.1:** Bot posts new proposal to the proposal's designated **`target_channel_id`** (as stored in the proposal record).